emnlp2020/emnlp2020-website/src/pages/home/index.md

     The 2020 Conference on Empirical Methods in Natural Language Processing
   title: EMNLP 2020
 newsItems:
+  - date: 2020-10-13
+    text: "The [keynote speakers](/keynotes) have been announced."
   - date: 2020-10-04
     text: "[Applications for EMNLP 2020 Diversity & Inclusions subsidies](https://forms.office.com/Pages/ResponsePage.aspx?id=kX-So6HNlkaviYyfHO_6kc6sgtkevo5FlcuZ17FkylVUMlZDM0JHWVoxRFRBT0RZUERRRjAzSUNURC4u)
       are now open.
 You can apply for a registration subsidy, bandwidth subsidy, or care giving subsidy."